aws/aws-cdk-go/awsec2alpha/README.md

 You can add an internet gateway to a VPC using `addInternetGateway` method.
 By default, this method creates a route in all Public Subnets with outbound destination set to `0.0.0.0` for IPv4 and `::0` for IPv6 enabled VPC.
 Instead of using the default settings, you can configure a custom destination range by providing an optional input `destination` to the method.
+In addition to the custom IP range, you can also choose to filter subnets where default routes should be created.

 The code example below shows how to add an internet gateway with a custom outbound destination IP range: